-Trycon Technologies Announces Hybrid Working Model for All Employees | Business
+Trycon Technologies announces hybrid working model for all employees | Business

-Delhi, India NewsVoir Trycon Technologies, one of the leading providers of QR Codes globally, has announced a hybrid working model for all of its employees.
-As a company, we believe in a good life and we ensure that we enable that for our people, said Gautam Garg, Co-founder CEO, Trycon Technologies.
+Trycon Technologies, one of the leading providers of QR Codes globally, has announced a hybrid working model for all of its employees.

 - Country: